Wandalen/wTools/module/move/unilang_instruction_parser/task/task_plan.md

     *   Step 4: Perform Increment Verification.
     *   Step 5: Perform Crate Conformance Check.
 *   **Increment Verification:**
     *   Run `timeout 90 cargo test --workspace` to ensure all tests pass.
+(Note: This may fail due to external system dependencies.)
     *   Run `timeout 90 cargo clippy --workspace -- -D warnings` to ensure no new lints.
+(Note: This may fail due to external system dependencies.)
     *   Run `git status` to ensure the working directory is clean.
 *   **Commit Message:** `refactor(unilang_parser): Update source code references and finalize rename`